 Significance and Engagement Policy

-Recent amendments to the Local Government Act 2002 require local authorities to develop a Significance and Engagement Policy.
+The Local Government Act 2002 requires local authorities to have a policy on Significance and Engagement.

 Nelson City Council’s policy sets out the relationship between the degree of significance that a matter has, and the level and type of community engagement that is likely to take place.